 In 2007, the Christendom Graduate School started once again offering theological formation courses for candidates of the Permanent Diaconate Program of the Diocese of Arlington.
 In 2009, the Graduate School offered its first courses in online format to distance students.
 Now a student may earn the M.A. in Theological Studies degree completely online or with a combination of online and campus courses.
 The Graduate School continues to operate at its Alexandria campus year-round with the six-week Summer Program held every year at the Front Royal campus.

-Started in 2002, the program has undergone many changes over the years.
-Philosophy professor Dr. Douglas Flippen and his wife, Maureen, served as the first Rome Program Directors, along with then-Chaplain Reverend Anthony Mastroeni.
-In 2005, alumni Ben and Heather Akers took over as the Directors of the Program and were instrumental in solidifying the program over the course of four years.
-In 2009, Tomas and Caroline Fuertes were selected to be the new Rome Program Directors, and in 2010, Mr. John Noronha took over as Director, with Miss Katy Ott serving as Associate Director.
+Started in 2002, the Rome experience has undergone many changes over the years.
+Philosophy professor Dr. Douglas Flippen and his wife, Maureen, served as the first Rome Directors, along with then-Chaplain Reverend Anthony Mastroeni.
+In 2005, alumni Ben and Heather Akers took over as the Directors and were instrumental in solidifying the experience over the course of four years.
+In 2009, Tomas and Caroline Fuertes were selected to be the new Rome Directors, and in 2010, Mr. John Noronha took over as Director, with Miss Katy Ott serving as Associate Director.
 In 2012 Miss Ott became Director.
-The program is under the direction of Vice President for Academic Affairs, Dr. Steven Snyder, with Philosophy professor Mark Wunsch intimately involved in all aspects of the academic part of the program, while Dean of Student Life Dr. Jesse Dorman handles all the student-life aspects.
+The program is under the direction of Vice President for Academic Affairs, Dr. Steven Snyder, with Philosophy professor Mark Wunsch intimately involved in all aspects of the academic part of the experience, while Dean of Student Life Dr. Jesse Dorman handles all the student-life aspects.

 During the first 20 years of Dr. O’Donnell’s tenure as President (1992-2012), the student enrollment has grown from 144 undergraduates to near 500 students, including graduate school students.
 The total financial assets have increased 440%, and total plant costs have increased 397%.
 As of the fall of 2012, the college has over 3100 alumni, with 2194 of them having earned degrees (A.A., B.A., or M.A.).
 Additionally, there are approximately 352 alumna-to-alumnus marriages and over 135 vocations to the priesthood or religious life.